 Try not to come up with too many metrics to start off with, as you’ll end up overwhelmed with data.
 Stick to a couple of goals which really matter to your business, and you can tweak or build on these later.

-Watch our free video course to learn how to create a short-form video strategy to scale your social media following.
+Watch our free video course to learn how to create a video strategy which will help grow your social media following.
 Sign up here and we’ll send the three-part course straight to your inbox.